microsoftgraph/microsoft-graph-docs-contrib/concepts/app-authorization.md

 - The found app authorization is approved.
 - The application's tenant ID for the incoming request matches the found app authorization's app registration tenant ID.
 - The dataset for the incoming request is one of the datasets in the found app authorization.
-- The columns in the incoming request are a subset of those that were authorized for the requested dataset.
+- The columns in the incoming request are a subset of the columns that were authorized for the requested dataset.
 - The destination tenant ID matches the found app authorization's destination tenant ID.
 - The destination location for the incoming request is contained within the destination sink in the found app authorization.
 - The scope for the incoming request aligns with the scope in the found app authorization.
-  - If the app is authorized for all users/groups in the tenant, any scope will pass this validation.
+  - If the app is authorized for all users/groups in the tenant, any scope passes this validation.
-  - If the app is authorized for a list of groups, any subset of the authorized groups will pass this validation.
+  - If the app is authorized for a list of groups, any subset of the authorized groups passes this validation.
   - If the app is authorized for a scope filter URI, the incoming request must precisely match the authorized value.